Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------
 ## RESETTING A PROJECT BUILD

-In order to remove generated graphics assets of a specific project and other temporary files that are produced during a build, you can use 'xl reset '.
+In order to remove generated graphics assets of a specific project and other temporary files that are produced during a build, you can use `xl reset`.
 Use this command if you want to regenerate the graphics assets of a specific project.

 `xl reset [project name]`